jeet1248/CS_203_Assignment_3/README.md

 ### Instructions for Running the Code:

 1. **Clone the repository:**
-   Clone the repository to your local machine using your GitHub account URL.
+   Clone the repository to your local machine using the GitHub account URL `https://github.com/jeet1248/CS_203_Assignment_3.git`.

 2. **Install dependencies as needed:**
    Navigate to the cloned directory and install the required dependencies (such as `sklearn`, `json`, etc.).